iCliniq Logo

 Hello doctor,

 My uncle is sick.
 He had a liver transplant ten years ago.
 About a month ago, he was diagnosed with pneumonia and pancreatitis.
 The doctors said that the pancreatitis caused multi-organ failure.
 The doctor put him on broad-spectrum antibiotics.
-A few days later, his right lung collapsed and they had to insert the chest tube and placed him on a ventilator and dialysis.
-Two days later his left lung also collapsed and they inserted another chest tube.
-Maybe a week later it seemed like he was getting better.
+A few days later, his right lung collapsed, and they had to insert a chest tube, place him on a ventilator and administer dialysis.
+Two days later, his left lung also collapsed, and they inserted another chest tube.
+Maybe a week later, it seemed like he was getting better.
 They took him from the ventilator and some of the medications that he was using.
-Then around midnight, he started having trouble while breathing so they had to put him back on the ventilator.
-Today he is still on the ventilator and the doctors are saying that there is nothing else they can do, but they do not know what is causing him to be so sick.
+Then, around midnight, he started having trouble breathing, so they had to put him back on the ventilator.
+Today, he is still on the ventilator, and the doctors are saying that there is nothing else they can do, but they do not know what is causing him to be so sick.
 All test results are negative for infection.
 I would be fine with their medical opinion if they identified what was causing him to be so sick.

 Kindly help.